GenerateConclusions/Case_Study_One/README.md

 1. Since members ride more on the weekends, we can offer a weekend deal to members.
 Such as a discounted rate.
 2. Casual riders tend to ride more than members so we can offer a membership app that tracks member’s rides and allows them to easily post them in the app or on social media.
 This will motivate members and potential members.
+3. Bring a friend at a discounted rate or for every minute or mile traveled member will receive a certain percentage as a credit to another ride.